Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Proposed Approach

-\textit{Training details.} In order to simplify the training procedure, the CNNs are trained sequentially starting from face identification problem and further tuning on different facial attribute recognition tasks~\cite{hung2019increasingly}.
-At first, the face recognition CNN was trained using VGGFace2 dataset as follows.
-The new head, i.e., fully connected layer with 9131 outputs and softmax activation, was added to the network pre-trained on ImageNet.
+In order to simplify the training procedure, the CNNs are trained sequentially starting from face identification problem and further tuning on different facial attribute recognition tasks~\cite{hung2019increasingly}.
+At first, the face recognition CNN was trained using the VGGFace2 dataset.
+The training set contain 3,067,564 photos of 9131 subjects, while the remaining 243,722 images fill the testing set.
+The new head, i.e., FC layer with 9131 outputs and softmax activation, was added to the network pre-trained on ImageNet.
 The weights of the base net were frozen and the head was learned during 1 epoch.
-Conventional categorical cross-entropy loss function was optimized using contemporary SAM (Sharpness-Aware Minimization)~\cite{foret2020sharpness} and Adam with learning rate equal to 0.001.
+The categorical cross-entropy loss function was optimized using contemporary SAM (Sharpness-Aware Minimization)~\cite{foret2020sharpness} and Adam with learning rate equal to 0.001.
 Next, the whole CNN was trained in 10 epochs in the same way but with learning rate 0.0001.
-The models with the highest accuracy on validation set, namely, 92.1\%, 95.6\% and 96.7\% for MobileNet-v1, EfficientNet-B0 and RexNet-150, respectively, were further used.
+The models with the highest accuracy on validation set, namely, 92.1\%, 95.4\%/95.6\% and 96.7\% for MobileNet-v1, EfficientNet-B0/B2 and RexNet-150, respectively, were further used.

-Next, separate heads for age, gender and ethnicity prediction were added (Fig.~\ref{fig:2}) and their weights were learned on the datasets described in Subsection~\ref{subsec:2.1}.
+Next, separate heads for age, gender and ethnicity prediction were added (Fig.~\ref{fig:2}) and their weights were learned.
+The training dataset was populated by 300K frontal cropped facial images from the IMDB-Wiki dataset~\cite{rothe2015dex} to predict age and gender~\cite{savchenko2019peerj}.
+Unfortunately, the age groups in this dataset are very imbalanced, so the trained models work incorrectly for faces of very young or old people.
+Hence, we decided to add all (15K) images from the Adience dataset~\cite{eidinger2014age}.
+As the latter contains only age intervals, e.g., ``(60-100)", we put all images from this interval to the average age, i.e. ``80".
 The weights of the base model were frozen so that only new heads were updated.
-Ethnicity classifier was trained on the subset of the UTKFace dataset with different class weights in order to achieve better performance for imbalanced classes.
 The binary cross-entropy loss was used for gender recognition.
 After 3 epochs, the resulted MobileNet-based model obtained 97\% and 13\% validation accuracies for gender and age classification, respectively.
-In order to make a final age prediction, only $L\in\{1,2,...,C_a\}$ indices $\{a_1, ...,a_L\}$ with the maximal posterior probabilities $p_{a_l}$ at the output of the CNN were chosen, and the expected mean $\overline{a}(X_r)$~\cite{savchenko2019peerj} is computed:
+In order to make a final age prediction, only $L\in\{1,2,...,C_a\}$ indices $\{a_1, ...,a_L\}$ with the maximal posterior probabilities $p_{a_l}$ at the output of the CNN were chosen, and the mean expectation~\cite{savchenko2019peerj} is computed:

+Ethnicity classifier was trained on the subset of the UTKFace dataset~\cite{zhang2017age} with different class weights in order to achieve better performance for imbalanced classes.
+Conventional set of 23,708 images from the ``Aligned \& cropped faces" UTKFace was divided into 20,149 training images and 3559 testing images with $C_r=5$ races (White, Black, Asian, Indian and Latino/Middle Eastern).